 The method to review prior learning was developed as part of the credentialing process.
 It is reviewed regularly as part of the credential review process.
-Since the mid 1990s there have been four credential review processes.
+Since the mid 1990s there have been five credential review processes.
+The most recent review was completed in 2011.

-iii.
+- iii.
 Explain how work experience is used in the assessment of prior learning.

+- SAME AS LAST YEAR

+- SAME AS LAST YEAR